 Scoliosis, a word that means curvature of the spine, is not a disease, but rather a term used to describe any abnormal, sideways curvature of the spine.

-Spinal deformities such as scoliosis usually develop during the growth years of adolescence, or as a result of aging and “wear and tear.”
-In some cases, the deformities can progress during adulthood as well.
+Scoliosis and other spinal deformities usually develop during the growth years of adolescence, or as a result of aging and “wear and tear.”
+In some cases, scoliosis deformities can progress during adulthood as well.

 Surgery may be recommended when the spinal curve is greater than 50 degrees and the patient has nerve damage to the legs and/or is experiencing bowel or bladder symptoms.